 Level 1 is a great course as a basic introduction to boating as a ‘competent crew’ type course or a taster session.
 Suits both children or adults.
 It is NOT required for entry to Level 2 and most adults go straight in at Level 2.

-Aimed at those already working as a tender driver transferring guests/passengers in sectors such as the superyacht world this is a great new course for 2014.
-Also suits those keen to progress in the industry.
+Aimed at those already working as a tender driver transferring guests/passengers in sectors such as the superyacht world or in other environments where you may need to transfer guests and passengers.

 Aimed at experienced leisure boaters and those seeking to work commercially the Advanced Course can be followed by the Advanced Examination.
 Addresses areas such as night navigation, rough water handling and search patterns – a great course!